phpList/phplist-hosted-api/README.md

 + A phpList hosted account (freely available at [phpList.com](http://phplist.com/signup))
 + Enable API support for your account (request access from [your account](https://phplist.com/contactus))

-### SOAP Client
+### Clients

+#### PHP

-+ phplistHostedClient.class.php from this repository
++ A client library which implements the API is included in this repository `phplistHostedClient.class.php`
-+ A copy of [NuSoap PHP](https://sourceforge.net/projects/nusoap/)'s /lib directory within the same directory as the above file
++ A copy of [NuSoap PHP](https://sourceforge.net/projects/nusoap/)'s /lib directory is required by the PHP client library and should be located within the same directory.

-## Supported actions
+## Usage

-See soap-api-\*.md for call documentation.
+See soap-api-\*.md for usage documentation in API Blueprint format.